Clinical trials and COVID-19

 The U.S. Food and Drug Administration and other federal agencies that regulate clinical research have adapted processes to facilitate these and other efforts to control the pandemic.

 Novant Health's investigators, clinical research teams and pharmacists constantly review the needs of our community based on emerging COVID-19 data.
 Armed with data from our predictive analytics teams, system leaders, federal/state/local agencies and the pharmaceutical industry, we are well-positioned to activate appropriate clinical trials for the communities we serve.
 We are committed to accomplishing this with a keen focus on ethics, safety, quality, compliance and stewardship.

 Novant Health's teams are able to respond quickly to ensure our providers and patients have clinical trial options available when and where needed.
 The clinical trial landscape is very dynamic, with COVID-19 trials opening (and closing) fairly rapidly.
 If you or a loved one is facing a COVID-19 diagnosis, we encourage you to reach out to your care team to inquire about clinical trial options that may be available to you locally.

-Please continue to check this page for updates and adhere to state and federal guidelines.
-While clinical trials are an important step in combating the spread of the coronavirus, social distancing and preventive measures such as handwashing are still vitally important.
+Please continue to follow state and federal guidelines to prevent infection.
+While clinical trials are an important step in combating the spread of the coronavirus, social distancing and preventive measures such as masking and handwashing remain vitally important.